Efficient algorithms for implementing incremental proximal-point methods: Introduction

-Since this paper is aimed mainly at an audience partially unfamiliar with convex analysis theory, we will briefly introduce the concepts we need throughout the paper, and refer to additional literature for an in-depth treatment.
-Thus, some derivations and proofs in this paper may appear trivial to readers well versed in convex analysis and optimization.
+Since this paper is also aimed at an audience partially unfamiliar with convex analysis theory, but coming from a more machine-learning oriented background.
+Hence, we will briefly introduce the concepts we need throughout the paper, and refer to additional literature for an in-depth treatment.
+Consequently, some derivations and proofs in this paper may appear trivial to readers well versed in convex analysis and optimization.